ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

     Please build this after installing the driver.

-> If you are using Intel Realsense R435, you may need to change the parameter to .
+> If you are using Intel Realsense R435, you may need to change the parameter to

->......The code to do that.
+> #TODO: copy code to here

 ## Networking Diagram